nathanvilliger/interview_simulator/README.md

 Simply run `python simulate.py` from the command line to enter the simulator.
 The application provides for two basic use patterns:

-- Single questions at a time, either drawn from the predefined lists of questions or provided by ChatGPT.
-I recommend drawing from the predefined lists for this use case since ChatGPT may repeat itself when given the same question prompt over and over.
+- Single questions at a time drawn from the predefined lists of questions.

-- Several questions in a row provided in one go by ChatGPT.
-The code is currently written to ask for a list of five questions at a time in this mode, but that number could easily be changed by changing the prompts in the calls to `prompt_gpt()` within the `serve_question()` function (specifically the calls where `return_list=True`).
+- Several questions in a row from ChatGPT.
+The code is currently written to ask for a list of five questions at a time in this mode, but that number could easily be changed by changing the prompts in the calls to `prompt_gpt()` within the `serve_question()` function (specifically the calls where `return_list=True`). (*Pro tip: quickly change the number of questions served by finding and replacing all instances of me having typed out 'five.'*)

 Note that the resume questions interrogate bullet points from my resume.
 You'll want to change those to make them relevant to you!